 Close to it are the gardens of Aberglasney which are being excavated by archaeologists.
 They have excavated back to the 17th century level.
 If you like looking for antiques there are several shops, and if you time it right, you might come when one of the big antiques fairs is being held at the Carmarthenshire county showground - three times a year.
 Young children love the small sandy coves, and the farms which take visitors, with tractor rides and animals for petting.

 Our fifteen acres of streams, field and woodland provide an adventure playground for children and they usually end up in the stream building dams or something - so bring wellies!
-Gertrude and Daisy - our Iron Age pigs are usually popular with children - they are working pigs and their job is to keep the woodlands tidy and clear the field across the road.
+Daisy - our Iron Age pig is usually popular with children - she is a working pig and her job is to keep the woodlands tidy and clear the field across the road.

 The flat has 2 bedrooms - 1 double with a kingsize bed and 1 single.
 It has central heating plus a woodburning stove in the open plan living/dining room, and is very warm in the colder months.
 The furnishings are a mixture of antique and modern.
 The double bedroom is on the top floor and has some sloping ceilings and a large velux window.